Honesty and transparency make you vulnerable. Be honest and transparent anyway.Mother Teresa

 We hope the foregoing explanation clears up the original question.
 In addition, the following list describes five potential solutions to the other problems we touched on above.
 Sorry, but you’re on your own in the case of Prince Musa:

 - Purchase only high-quality tools made to reasonable tolerances from quality materials by genuine professional craftsmen and blacksmiths that have long-term relationships and reputations that might be damaged by shoddy quality, not factories;

-- Buy chisels and other edged handtools only from retailers (like C&S Tools) that both offer and honor a full international warranty on materials and workmanship, one that doesn’t require you to expend additional funds to benefit from.
+- Buy chisels and other edged handtools only from retailers (like C&S Tools) that not only offer but actually honor a full international warranty on materials and workmanship, one that doesn’t require you to expend additional funds to benefit from.
 Good luck finding anyone else;

 - Beware the often well-intentioned posers on Yoogle’s GooTube (or is it Toogle’s YouGube?
 We forget) who specialize in spinning an ounce of BS into 7 minutes of visual entertainment, all without any responsibility for the accuracy, completeness or honesty of their representations;

-- Beware the chittering of the pustulous trolls and execrable orcs scuttling about in the fetid darkness of the internet forums;
+- Beware the chittering of the pustulous trolls and grunts of the execrable orcs scuttling about in the fetid darkness of the internet forums;

 - And last but not least, always remember the most reliable litmus test for veracity: Money Talks and BS Walks (see point 2 listed above).

 Or, you can always try the spoon test described above: Bitter lessons teach surest. (ツ)

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.